Judge upholds U.S. 'gainful employment' rules for for-profit colleges

 “While we agreed with the Department’s goals for this rule from the outset, we remain steadfast in our conviction that this regulation does not achieve those goals,” she said.

-Under the new “gainful employment” regulations, which take effect in July, a school can lose federal funding if the estimated annual loan payments for its graduates exceed 20 percent of their discretionary income or 8 percent of their annual earnings.
+Under the new “gainful employment” regulations, which take effect in July, schools can lose federal funding if the estimated annual loan payments for its graduates exceed 20 percent of their discretionary income or 8 percent of their annual earnings.

 Kaplan said in his decision that for-profit colleges had shown high student loan default rates and low graduation rates while often spending disproportionate amounts of money on recruiting and marketing.
 The Obama administration has pressed for years to create stricter industry regulation.

-State and federal authorities have also cracked down.
-In May, Corinthian Colleges Inc, which at one point operated more than 100 campuses, filed for bankruptcy after a string of federal and state investigations of whether it misled students about its finances and job placement rates.
+Authorities have also cracked down.
+In May, Corinthian Colleges Inc, which at one point operated more than 100 campuses, filed for bankruptcy after a string of federal and state investigations into whether it misled students about its finances and job placement rates.

 Many for-profit schools are run by publicly traded companies, such as Apollo Education Group Inc and Strayer Education Inc.

-A U.S. judge struck down the administration’s first attempt to install gainful employment rules in 2012 after APSCU filed suit, ruling they were too arbitrary.
+A U.S. judge struck down the administration’s first attempt to install gainful employment rules in 2012, saying they were too arbitrary.
+(Reporting by Joseph Ax; Editing by Lisa Von Ahn)

-Sally Stroup, the general counsel for APSCU, said in a statement that its lawsuit in Washington is “very different” from the New York case and that the group “remains confident in its legal position.”